immavalls/eck-on-gke/README.md

 ### Upgrading the Elastic Stack

 - We can now proceed to upgrade the whole stack.
-It will just require to edit the file [basic-complete-elastic-stack.yaml](basic-complete-elastic-stack.yaml) and replace all the `version: 7.8.0` with, for example, `version: 7.8.1` in all services (elasticsearch, apm, kibana, enterprise search, beats).
+It will just require to edit the file [basic-complete-elastic-stack.yaml](basic-complete-elastic-stack.yaml) and replace all the `version: 7.8.0` with, for example, `version: 7.8.1` on all services (elasticsearch, apm, kibana, enterprise search, beats).

     ```shell
     kubectl apply -f basic-complete-elastic-stack.yaml
     ```

 - When we apply the changes, the operator will take care of the dependencies.
-For example, it will first update Elasticsearch and APM, and wait for Elasticsearch to complete to update Kibana.
+For example, it will first update Elasticsearch and APM, and wait for Elasticsearch to finish before upgrading Kibana.
 We can follow the process of pod creation using kubectl or kubernetic.

     ```shell
     kubectl get pods